Black Forest Crepes

 - 1 can (21 ounces) cherry pie filling

-- In a small bowl, combine the buttermilk, eggs and butter.
-Combine the flour, sugar and baking cocoa; add to milk mixture and mix well.
+- In a small bowl, combine buttermilk, eggs and butter.
+Combine flour, sugar and baking cocoa; add to milk mixture and mix well.
 Cover and refrigerate for 1 hour.

 - For sauce, in a small saucepan, combine sugar and cocoa.
 Whisk in milk; add butter.
 Bring to a boil over medium heat, stirring constantly.
 Remove from the heat; stir in vanilla.

 - Spoon a heaping tablespoon pie filling down the center of each crepe.
-Fold sides of crepe over filling; place in two greased 13-in. x 9-in. baking dishes.
-Bake, uncovered, at 350° for 10-12 minutes or until heated through.
+Fold sides of crepe over filling; place in 2 greased 13x9-in. baking dishes.
+Bake, uncovered, at 350° until heated through, 10-12 minutes.
 Transfer to serving plates; drizzle with warm chocolate sauce.
-Yield: 10 servings (20 crepes).

-Originally published as Black Forest Crepes in Quick Cooking May/June 1999, p57
+Originally published as Black Forest Crepes in Quick Cooking May/June 1999